Skip to main content

 Will the spike protein from current vaccines cause an issue if there are future variants?

 The spike protein does not remain in the body for an extended time, nor does it travel around the body.
 The only thing that remains after the vaccine is processed are antibodies and memory immune cells.
 To date, previous vaccination against COVID-19 has produced immunologic memory that remains effective against newer variants.
-However, in the fall of 2023, COVID-19 mRNA vaccines were updated to include mRNA for a newer variant, XBB.1.5.
-While the protein-based vaccine has also been updated, in late September 2023, that version has not yet been approved for use.
+However, 2023-2024 COVID-19 vaccines were updated for a newer variant, XBB.1.5.

 Is it okay to donate blood after getting the COVID-19 vaccine?